UPI – Full Form (Unified Payments Interface), Registration, PIN, App

 Features of UPI

 NPCI updates UPI as per the demands of time.
 And version 2.0 offers the following features:

 The feature lets you authorize a transaction and do it at a later date.
 This becomes possible with a one-time lock facility.
 You will have to make a one-time commitment to process your transaction at a later date.
 Merchants and individual users will benefit a lot from this facility.
 The transaction is fast, and the deduction happens automatically.

 The app dispatches an invoice to the customer online.
 This lets him/her inspect the order and other details that need verification.
 Afterward, the customer can allow the direct transfer of money to the merchant.

 - The facility to add your overdraft account

 Until recently, users were able to link only their current and savings accounts to their UPI ID.
 At present, they can access their overdraft accounts and set up an automatic payment mechanism.
 The limit of the transaction is increased; from Rs.
 100000 to Rs.
 200000

 When scanning the QR code, UPI now lets you verify the authenticity of your chosen merchant.
 The customer receives a notification if the merchant is an unauthorized dealer.
 It also is the safest means of payment.
 Here, you don’t share your card details.
 All you key in the app is your PIN (Personal Identification Number).

-Following factors set UPI above other payment gateways:
+The following factors set UPI above other payment gateways:

 Other payment interfaces